Critical Role Productions: The Re-Slayer's Take (2024)

 The Re-Slayer's Take is an all-ages actual play podcast set in Exandria, featuring an adventurer group that was rejected from the monster hunting group, "The Slayer's Take".
 The cast consists of Jasmine Bhullar, Jasper William Cartwright, Caroline Lux, and Jasmine Chiong, with George Primavera and Nick Williams as Dungeon Masters.
 The twelve-episode first season aired from May 20 to August 19, 2024; early access was available to Beacon subscribers.
 The show's second season aired from September 10, 2024 to March 3, 2025.

 Age of Umbra (2025)

 Age of Umbra is a grimdark–themed actual play series.
 It uses the Age of Umbra campaign frame developed by Mercer for the Daggerheart roleplaying game system.
 Mercer highlighted the influence of Soulsbourne on setting's development.
 The cast is composed of Ashley Johnson, Laura Bailey, Liam O'Brien, Marisha Ray, Sam Riegel, Taliesin Jaffe, and Travis Willingham as players with Mercer as the game master.
 Critical Role aired the session zero for Age of Umbra on May 22, 2025; this episode featured character creation and worldbuilding.
 The eight-part first season was broadcast weekly from May 29, 2025 to July 24, 2025, with a hiatus on July 3, and aired on Beacon and the Critical Role Twitch and YouTube channels.
 At Gen Con, in July 2025, Darrington Press announced a second season was in development.

+In May 2026, Darrington Press announced that Age of Umbra: Sallowlands would premiere on July 9, 2026.
+This six episode mini-series features Bailey, Jennifer English, Vico Ortiz, Zachery Renauldo, and Abubakar Salim as players with Mercer returning as the game master.
+Aimee Hart of Polygon argued that Sallowlands showcases the Daggerheart system as "a force to be reckoned with" and is "a new opportunity to highlight the differences between" Dungeons & Dragons and Daggerheart, commenting that it could "entice new players who prefer a more flexible, creative game with a stronger narrative focus than D&D offers".
+Hart also highlighted "the creeptastic characters of Sallowlands" where "the cast's expert acting" and the Daggerheart system "is quick to differentiate each of them, both narratively and mechanically".